White shark newest banner.jpg

 Respect. protect. take action.

 Sharks play a key role in the natural, social, and economic systems of our planet.
 Climate change, food security, sustainable fisheries, biodiversity, and sustainable economies depend on functioning ocean ecosystems.
 A healthy ocean needs abundant and healthy shark populations.
-During the past decades, sharks have been decimated on a global scale, and there seems to be no end in sight.
+During the past decades, sharks have been decimated on a global scale.
 Devastating fishing practices continue, and decision-makers seem unwilling to take significant steps to change this trajectory.
-This is due to a lack of awareness and strong influences we have not been able to match.
+This is due to a lack of awareness and strong influences working to keep industrial fishing, the shark fin trade, and trophy hunting empowered and unhindered.
 We have made progress in recent years, but to avoid stagnation, we must ramp up our efforts.
 It has come to the point where we must ask ourselves:

 How do we create a future WITH sharks?